 - Stay well-hydrated.
 Water dilutes your urine and makes you pee more often, which flushes out bacteria before an infection can manifest.

 - Wipe from front to back.
 Wiping away from your urethra after going to the bathroom helps stop bacteria in the anus from traveling to the urethra.

-- Take Utiva UTI Control.
+- Take Utiva Cranberry PACs.
 Utiva has 36mg of proanthocyanidins (PACs), the clinically proven amount that prevents bacteria from adhering to the bladder wall and causing an infection.
 Equal in strength to 4 glasses of cranberry juice or 9 regular cranberry pills, Utiva is doctor recommended and all natural.